 (ii) Is operating in the jurisdiction; and

-(iii) Is operating within 90 miles of its base of operations.
+(iii) Is operating within 90 miles of its base of operations, which shall be located in Maryland.

 (2) Shall provide copies of inspection or other supporting documentation for a mobile food service facility with a base of operations within the jurisdiction of the local health department to the jurisdiction in which the mobile food service facility is seeking a mobile reciprocity license;